google-site-verification: googlea104e0a620441e8c.html

 MY OTHER RESEARCH: Highlights

-My most recent monograph is Jesuit Foundations and Medici Power, 1532-1621.
-Leiden and Boston: Brill, 2017.
+My most recent monograph is Jesuit Libraries (Leiden and Boston: Brill, 2022).

-I have also published articles in several journals and books, including Libraries and Culture, Sixteenth Century Journal, and Archivum Historicum Societatis Iesu, and have been a co-editor of three collected-studies volumes.
+I have also published articles in several journals and books, including Libraries and Culture, Sixteenth Century Journal, and Archivum Historicum Societatis Iesu,

 I am the Associate Editor of the Journal of Jesuit Studies.
 Brill Publishers is a strong supporter of Jesuit Studies, and hosts both the JJS and the reference work Jesuit Historiography Online.
 You can find my article on Italian Jesuits prior to the suppression here.